 - Saliva test (occasional users can expect to get a positive test result for up to 3 days, while heavy users can end up with a positive test result for up to 29 days);

 - Hair test (while this test offers the biggest detection window of up to 3 months, this is the least done test since it’s the most expensive one).

 What Helps the Body Detox Marijuana?

-Cannabis users often ask how they can decrease the levels of THC before taking a test.
+Cannabis users often ask how they can decrease the levels of THC before taking a drug test.
 Depending on the period of time since you last smoked marijuana and how often you use it, there are some methods that can help you flush your body from the weed faster.

 Frequent users will need more time for their bodies to go back to normal compared to occasional users.
 And while using some prescription medication can result in a false positive on your test, this is rarely the case in weed testing (it’s more common when testing for other drugs).

 There are different ways you can help your body go back to normal after consuming marijuana.
-The most common advice is consuming a lot of water.
+The most common advice is to consume a lot of water.
 Some sources go as far as saying that lemon juice and cranberry juice can help you, although this hasn’t been proven.
-The same goes for using niacin (vitamin B3), as a recent study done by the Greater Baltimore Medical Center has shown, that dosing with high levels of niacin can result in tachycardia, flushing, skin rash, and vomiting, but not detoxing.
+The same goes for using a niacin detox (vitamin B3), as a recent study done by the Greater Baltimore Medical Center has shown, that dosing with high levels of niacin can result in tachycardia, flushing, skin rash, and vomiting, but not detoxing.